King of Pain: Background and release

 "King of Pain" was released as the second single in the US and the fourth single in the UK, taken from their fifth and final album, Synchronicity (1983).
-The song was released after "Every Breath You Take"'s eight-week appearance on top of the charts.
+The song was released after the eight-week appearance of "Every Breath You Take" on top of the charts.
 Sting's fascination with Carl Jung and, to a greater extent, Arthur Koestler inspired him to write the track.
 As a Hungarian-born novelist who resided in England, Koestler was enthralled with parapsychology and the unexplained workings of the mind (he wrote the book titled The Ghost in the Machine in the late '60s, after which the Police named their fourth album).
 A music video was made but only released in Australia.

 Engineer/co-producer Hugh Padgham remembers this song as being one of several songs that had been heavily reformed and edited during the mixing stage.
 He explains:

-The multitrack recording bore little or no resemblance to the final mix that was included on the album The introductory section with the piano and vocals was recorded separately on a different date and was edited into the main song.
+The multitrack recording bore little or no resemblance to the final mix that was included on the album.
+The introductory section with the piano and vocals was recorded separately on a different date and was edited into the main song.

 Composition and lyrics

-"King of Pain" was written by Sting, while production was done by The Police and Hugh Padgham.
+"King of Pain" was written by Sting, while production was done by the Police and Hugh Padgham.
 The song was inspired by Sting's then-recent separation from his first wife.
 He remarked, "I conjured up symbols of pain and related them to my soul.
 A black spot on the sun struck me as being a very painful image, and I felt that was my soul up there on the sun.
 It's just projecting your state into the world of symbolism, which is what poetry's all about, really."

 Reception

 Critical

 The song received acclaim from music critics.
-Stephen Thomas Erlewine of Allmusic picked the song as a highlight from the album, writing that "King of Pain" and "Wrapped Around Your Finger", "are devilishly infectious new wave singles."
+Stephen Thomas Erlewine of Allmusic retrospectively picked the song as a highlight from the album, writing that "King of Pain" and "Wrapped Around Your Finger", "are devilishly infectious new wave singles."
 Sputnikmusic website picked it as an "essential track", writing that "King of Pain", "Every Breath You Take" and "Wrapped Around Your Finger", "rely on gorgeous, understated melodies, embracing the primary sonic overtones encompassing the record."
 Michael Roffman of Consequence of Sound chose the track as "one of his personal favorite Sting-led tracks," pairing it next to his other works like "If I Ever Lose My Faith in You" or "Fields of Gold".
 Ultimate Classic Rock critic Mike Duquette rated "King of Pain" as the Police's 5th best song, saying "that singsong piano hook, the melodic bass and a simple, effective solo by Summers make what could have been a pity party into a sterling pop/rock offering that not even "Weird Al" Yankovic could improve upon."
 In its contemporary review of the single, Cashbox said that the song "doesn’t connect as immediately as 'Every Breath You Take' but grows in evocative power," as "primeval rhythms and gruesome natural imagery seem to place the darkly complex piece in another world."